cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

     type: cloudify.nodes.WebServer
     interfaces:
       cloudify.interfaces.lifecycle:
-        start:
-          implementation: scripts/start.ps1
+        start: scripts/start.ps1
-          inputs:
-            process:
-              command_prefix: powershell
 {{< /gsHighlight >}}

-This will execute the script using the `powershell` binary.
+This will execute `start.ps1` using the PowerShell console application in the script's execution environment.

 ## Hello World Example
 For a more complete usage example, check out our [Hello World]({{< field "hello_world_example_link" >}}) example.